Ernst Krenek

-Ernst Heinrich Krenek (/cs/, 23 August 1900 – 22 December 1991) was an Austrian, later American, composer.
-He explored atonality and other modern styles and wrote a number of books, including Music Here and Now (1939), a study of Johannes Ockeghem (1953), and Horizons Circled: Reflections on my Music (1974).
+Ernst Heinrich Krenek (23 August 1900 – 22 December 1991) was an Austrian-born later American based multi-award winning composer.

+He explored atonality and other modern styles and published a number of books, including Music Here and Now (1939), a study of Johannes Ockeghem (1953), and Horizons Circled: Reflections on my Music (1974).
 Krenek wrote two pieces using the pseudonym Thornton Winsloe.

 Life

-Born Ernst Heinrich Křenek (Note: He changed the spelling of his name to Krenek after he moved to the US) in Vienna (then in Austria-Hungary), he was the son of a Czech soldier in the Austro-Hungarian army.
+Born Ernst Heinrich Křenek (Note: He changed the spelling of his name to Krenek after he moved to the US) in Vienna (then in Austria-Hungary), he was the son of a Czech soldier who served in the Austro-Hungarian army.

 He studied there and in Berlin with Franz Schreker before working in a number of German opera houses as conductor.
 During World War I, Krenek was drafted into the Austrian army, but he was stationed in Vienna, allowing him to go on with his musical studies.
 In 1922 he met Alma Mahler, widow of Gustav Mahler, and her daughter, Anna, to whom he dedicated his Symphony No. 2, and whom he married in January 1924.
 That marriage ended in divorce before its first anniversary.